AU-Master-Thesis/thesis/sections/3-methodology/study-1/graph-representation.typ

     // ...
   }
   ```
-], caption: [`FactorGraph` class declaration in `inc/gbp/FactorGraph.h` #kristoffer[write proper caption]]) <code.gbpplanner-factorgraph>
+],
+  caption: [Header declarations for the classes that make up the factorgraph data structure in GBPplanner.
+The code snippets are taken from the latest commit #raw(gbpplanner.last-commit-hash) #todo[] ago as the time of writing of this thesis. `// ...` indicates that there are more fields in the class, but not shown due to not being relevant for graph representation.]
+) <code.gbpplanner-factorgraph>

 Edges between variable and factors are not stored as separate index values, but are instead implicitly stored by having each factor storing a `std::shared_ptr<Variable>` to every variable it is connected to.
 Complementary every variable stores a `std::shared_ptr<Factor>` to every factor it is connected to.
+For both _internal_ edges and _external_ edges between separate factorgraphs this relationship is used.
 This kind of structure is advantageous in that it easy access the neighbours of node, given only a handle to the node.
-For example to send messages to the neighbours of a node by directly invoking methods on the receiving node directly. #note.k[mention that their representation does not map well/reflect how each robot would represent connections to external robots when running on different hosts]
+For example to send messages to the neighbours of a node by directly invoking methods on the receiving node directly.
+Another advantage is that it abstracts away whether the pointer is to a an external or an internal node.
+The access and reference patterns are equivalent. #note.k[mention that their representation does not map well/reflect how each robot would represent connections to external robots when running on different hosts]
 This structural pattern however is difficult to implement and discouraged in Rust due to its unique language feature for managing memory; the ownership model.
-This model is comprised of three rules, that together ensures memory safety and prevents memory issues like use after free and memory leaks@the-rust-book.
+This model is comprised of three rules, that together ensures memory safety and prevents memory issues like invalidated references, use after free and memory leaks@the-rust-book.

+#kristoffer[A need for some kind of proxy node abstraction to handle nodes that are in a external graph, on an external host]

 + Each value has exactly one _owner_
 + There can only be one owner at a time.